Giving Youth Access to Decent Work with s.Oliver in Bangladesh's Ready-made Garment (RMG) Sector

 The Centre's young worker services support young people to achieve their full potential, contributing to United Nation’s Sustainable Development Goals (SDG) 8 on Decent Work and Economic Growth.

-Our Training for Young Workers and Managers reduces risks related to young worker management, while our Youth Development Programme connects out-of-work youth with training and support for factories to cultivate a motivated, young workforce.
+Our Training for Young Workers and Managers reduces risks related to young worker management, while our Access-to-Decent-Work-For-Youth Programme connects out-of-work youth with training and support for factories to cultivate a motivated, young workforce.

 Contact us to discuss how our young workers services can deliver benefits in your supply chain.